Lyrete/wsd-project/readme.md

+# WSD Project for year 2020

+This is a project that I made for an university course I was doing (https://wsd.cs.aalto.fi).

+## Demo

+A working demo can be found running for at least the end of the year on my webpage at http://lyrete.me:7777/

+## Dependencies

+There is one short third-party snippet of code in ./routes/controllers/summaryController.js to get the week number from a js date.
+I could've made it myself but it seemed a bit counterproductive.

+The page is styled mostly using [Darkly](https://bootswatch.com/darkly/) that is just a darker theme of [Bootstrap](https://getbootstrap.com/);

+### Demoing on your own machine

 Use these CREATE statements to create the require tables in your own DB for testing

+CREATE TABLE users (
+  id SERIAL PRIMARY KEY,
+  email VARCHAR(320),
+  password VARCHAR(60)
+);

 CREATE TABLE morningReports (
   id SERIAL PRIMARY KEY,